dahead/awp/README.md

 ## Database

-The application uses PostgreSQL to store task data.
+The application uses SQLite to store task data.
 The default database name is `todo.db`.

 The schema includes a `todos` table with the following columns:
 - `id`: Serial primary key